Shalva Nutsubidze: History of Georgian Philosophy

-Shalva Nutsubidze was denied the right to continue teaching philosophy at Tbilisi State University after his return from Germany in 1930.
+Nutsubidze was denied the right to continue teaching philosophy at Tbilisi State University after his return from Germany in 1930.
 He began studying the history of Georgian philosophy in the 1930s, laying the groundwork for a new branch of Kartvelian studies, the history of Georgian philosophy.
 His publications on the eastern roots of the Renaissance, as well as the identities of the Pseudo-Dionysius the Areopagite and Peter the Iberian, are particularly noteworthy.
-This hypothesis was proposed by Shalva Nutsubidze in 1942.
+This hypothesis was proposed by Nutsubidze in 1942.
 A similar finding was reached ten years later by a Belgian scientist, E. Honigman.

-Shalva Nutsubidze and the renowned philologist Simon Kaukhchishvili devised a comprehensive plan for publishing old Georgian philosophical artifacts.
+Nutsubidze and the renowned philologist Simon Kaukhchishvili devised a comprehensive plan for publishing old Georgian philosophical artifacts.
 They released "განმარტებაი პროკლესთვის დიადოხოსისა და პლატონურისა ფილოსოფიისათვის" in 1937, which comprised high-level searchings as well as Georgian-Greek and Greek-Georgian dictionaries.
 This book not only offered a scientific study of an important representative of Georgian philosophical thought, but it also increased interest in Georgian philosophical thought.

-Shalva Nutsubidze's two-volume "History of Georgian Philosophy" was published in 1956–1958, and it covers the history of Georgian philosophy from the ancient mythological epic poetry to Solomon Dodashvili.
-Shalva Nutsubidze had already dedicated several works to the Georgian mythological epic.
-He researched and translated "Amirani's Epic."
+Nutsubidze's two-volume "History of Georgian Philosophy" was published in 1956–1958, and it covers the history of Georgian philosophy from the ancient mythological epic poetry to Solomon Dodashvili.
+Nutsubidze had already dedicated several works to the Georgian mythological epic.
+He researched and translated "Amirani's Epic".

-Shalva Nutsubidze recognized three periods in history of Georgian philosophical thought: the Ancient Age (from the Kolkheti High Rhetorical and Philosophical School through VI-VII centuries), the Feudal Age (VIII-XVIII), and the age of Capitalism (XIX-XX).
-Further, the Feudal era was divided into three periods: early feudalism (VIII-XI centuries), feudal absolutism (XI-XII centuries), and late feudalism (XIII-XVIII).
+Nutsubidze recognized three periods in history of Georgian philosophical thought: the Ancient Age (from the Kolkheti High Rhetorical and Philosophical School through 6th-7th centuries), the Feudal Age (8th-18th centuries), and the age of Capitalism (19th-20th centuries).
+Further, the Feudal era was divided into three periods: early feudalism (8th-11th centuries), feudal absolutism (11th-12th centuries), and late feudalism (13th-18th centuries).

-Shalva Nutsubidze also researched Georgian cultural concerns.
+Nutsubidze also researched Georgian cultural concerns.
 He devoted numerous letters to the inscriptions of Georgian monasteries discovered in Palestine and the construction of monasteries associated with the name of Peter the Iberian.
-He was particularly interested in the Georgian "Balahvariani."
+He was particularly interested in the Georgian "Balahvariani".
 Hermann Zottenberg published a research in 1886 in which he demonstrated that the work did not belong to John of Damascus.
-Shalva Nutsubidze released a study in Russian titled "On the Origins of the Greek Book Barlaam and Joasaph" 70 years later, in which he addressed the subject of the author of the Greek novel and attacked Franz Joseph Dölger's opinion.
-According to Shalva Nutsubidze, the Greek novel is based on Georgian manuscript.
-He deduced that the author of "Balavariani" and "Limonari" is the same person, and the author of the first edition of the works is the same person, a famous figure of the VII century, Ioane Moskhi.
+Nutsubidze released a study in Russian titled "On the Origins of the Greek Book Barlaam and Joasaph" 70 years later, in which he addressed the subject of the author of the Greek novel and attacked Franz Joseph Dölger's opinion.
+According to Nutsubidze, the Greek novel is based on Georgian manuscript.
+He deduced that the author of "Balavariani" and "Limonari" is the same person, and the author of the first edition of the works is the same person, a famous figure of the 7th century, Ioane Moskhi.